| |

 • Hide the power supply behind furniture

 LED strips use barely any power, so my battery lasts longer on off-grid trips.
-I always add dimmers; nothing beats dialing the brightness up or down depending on my mood.
+I always add dimmers; nothing beats dialing the brightness up or down depending on the mood.

 Govee 100ft LED Strip Lights